 The 655-foot Isadora carried a load of wheat destined for Barcelona.

 Episcopal, Anglican Letters: Responses to the Diocese of San Joaquin's vote to disassociate from the Episcopal Church have begun to pile up.
-Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
 Be the Life of the Party:

 In an Advent Letter to the Primates of the Anglican Communion, The Most Reverend Rowan Williams, Archbishop of Canterbury commented extensively on the tension between the Anglican Communion and the Episcopal Church.